Types of Treatment for Cervical Cancer

 Cervical cancer can be treated.
 Treatment can be used to control the cervical cancer.
 It can also control symptoms of the cancer.
 Surgery and radiation therapy are the most common treatments for cervical cancer.
 You may be treated by a specialist known as a gynecologic oncologist.
 This is a doctor who is specially trained to treat cancer of the female reproductive system.
 He or she may recommend one or both of these treatment options for you.

 The recommendations for your treatment depend on each of these factors:

 Whether the cancer has spread to other parts of your body

 Your desire to become pregnant in the future

 How likely it is that the treatment will cure the cancer.
 Some cancers can be cured while others can't.

-The gynecologic oncologist will help you make a treatment plan once you know the type and stage of cervical cancer you have.
+Your gynecologic oncologist will help you make a treatment plan.
 Talking about your treatment choices will be one of the most important meetings you'll have with your doctor.

 It may take time to choose the best plan.
 Ask your doctor how much time you can take to explore your options.
 You may want to get an opinion from another doctor before deciding on treatment.
 You may also want to talk with your family and friends.